SUEYON YANG

 ARTIST

-Sueyon was awarded the Ghasong Art Award (Korea, 2021), the Ashurst Emerging Artist Prize Highly Commended (UK, 2021).
-She has held six solo exhibitions and participated in numerous group shows both domestically and internationally.
+Sueyon was awarded the Macazoa New Artist Award – Macazoa Cultural and Artistic Support Project (Korea, 2024), the Ghasong Art Award (Korea, 2021), the Ashurst Emerging Artist Prize Highly Commended (UK, 2021).
+She has held eight solo exhibitions and participated in numerous group shows both domestically and internationally.
 Her artworks were also shown in prestigious art fairs.
-She recently joined ‘Art Central Hong Kong 2022’ and in this fair her installation work ‘The Journey to the Infinite Circle’ was part of the ‘Yi Tai Sculpture & Installation Projects’ which is the program that presents site-specific installations and sculpture in a prominent, curated space within the fair.
+She joined ‘Art Central Hong Kong 2022’ and in this fair her installation work ‘The Journey to the Infinite Circle’ was part of the ‘Yi Tai Sculpture & Installation Projects’ which is the program that presents site-specific installations and sculpture in a prominent, curated space within the fair.